asmuth/clip/fnordmetric-doc/documentation/chartsql_introduction.md

 grouping on all rows.
 This assumes that the nongrouped columns will have the same group-wise values.
 Otherwise, the result is undefined.
 The same applies for the HAVING clause.

-### GROUP BY and HAVING extensions

-Like MySQL, fnordmetric SQL extends the use of GROUP BY so that the select list can refer to nonaggregated columns not named in the GROUP BY clause.
-If you use a group function in a statement containing no GROUP BY clause, it equivalent to grouping on all rows.
-This assumes that the nongrouped columns will have the same group-wise values.
-Otherwise, the result is undefined.
-The same applies for the HAVING clause.

-### GROUP BY and HAVING extensions

-Like MySQL, fnordmetric SQL extends the use of GROUP BY so that the select list can refer to nonaggregated columns not named in the GROUP BY clause.
-If you use a group function in a statement containing no GROUP BY clause, it equivalent to grouping on all rows.
-This assumes that the nongrouped columns will have the same group-wise values.
-Otherwise, the result is undefined.
-The same applies for the HAVING clause.